 If simply correcting the problem is not possible, the team may need to completely re-do the task or project in order to move forward appropriately.

 4. Go above and beyond.

-As an individual team member your effort to help resolve any current issue and prevent future breakdowns is important to the collective success.
-Going above and beyond the minimum requirements of your role on the team increases the likelihood for resolving or preventing mistakes and breakdowns.
+As an individual team member, your effort to help resolve any current issue and prevent future breakdowns is important to the collective success.
+Going above and beyond the minimum requirements of your role on the team increases the likelihood of resolving or preventing mistakes and breakdowns.